squid-cache/squid-cache.github.io/BuildFarm.rst

 The actual testing will be coordinated by [[https://hudson.dev.java.net/|Hudson]]. [[http://build.squid-cache.org/|Our instance]]

+== Slave Node software requirements ==
+Since the test nodes are doing more than just building Squid from a prepared tarball there are additional development tools required:

+ * Java 1.6 or higher (required to run the Hudson slave)
+ * Bazaar
+ * CppUnit
+ * Perl
+ * autoconf 2.61 or later
+ * automake
+ * libtool and libltdl development libraries

+Optional extras: (not required, but when present more gets tested)

+ * libcap
+ * po2html
+ * po4a

 == Registering a slave machine (as the machine owner) ==

  * Send an email to (TBA) containing the following details: